-- The period over which the change is expected to impact demand. - The region in which the change applies and the circumstances in that region. - Whether the change is likely to materially impact the level of expected USE. - Whether the updated information would be valuable to participants in the scheduling and coordination of generator maintenance. - -Any obligation on AEMO to protect the confidentiality of the input required.
+- The period over which the change is expected to impact demand. - The region in which the change applies and the circumstances in that region. - Whether the change is likely to materially impact (increase or decrease) the level of expected LISE - Whether the updated information would be valuable to participants in the scheduling and coordination of maintenance, including but not limited to a material change (increase or decrease) in forecast operational consumption. - Any obligation on AEMO to protect the confidentiality of the input required.

 2.3.3.
-Short Term PASA (-ST PASA)
+Short Term PASA (ST PASA)